amitmse/in_Python_/Logistic Regression/README.md

 			(minus will be cancel out due to minus sign in Gradient of Log Likelihood Function)

 	Jacobian is similar to first order derivative and Hessian is similar to second order derivative.
 	The determinant of a matrix is also sometimes referred to as the Hessian.
 The Hessian matrix can be considered related to the Jacobian matrix.
 Hessian matrices are used in large-scale optimization problems within Newton-type methods because they are the coefficient of the quadratic term of a local Taylor expansion of a function.
 A bordered Hessian (Lagrange function) is used for the second-derivative test in certain constrained optimization problems.
 The Hessian matrix of a convex function is positive semi-definite.
 And this property allows us to test if a critical point x is a local maximum, local minimum, or a saddle point, as follows:
-	 - If the Hessian is positive definite at x, then f attains an isolated local minimum at x.
-This is like “concave up”.
+	 - If the Hessian is positive definite at x, then f attains an isolated local minimum at x (concave up)

-	 - If the Hessian is negative definite at x, then f attains an isolated local maximum at x.
-This is like “concave down”.
+	 - If the Hessian is negative definite at x, then f attains an isolated local maximum at x (concave down)

 	 - If the Hessian has both positive and negative eigenvalues then x is a saddle point for f.
 	   Otherwise the test is inconclusive.
 Graph is concave up in one direction and concave down in the other.